Greek Yogurt on Keto: Is It Keto-Friendly At All?

 • Net carbs: 11.4 grams

-A fat-to-net carbohydrate ratio of less than 1 quickly tells us to stay away from plain yogurt on a ketogenic diet.
+A fat-to-net carbohydrate ratio of less than one quickly tells us to stay away from plain yogurt on a ketogenic diet.

 Since plain yogurt is already a problem, what about yogurt with flavors?